Whiax/BERT-Transformer-Pytorch/README.md

 Basic implementation of BERT and Transformer in Pytorch in one python file of ~300 lines of code.

 This project aims to provide an easy-to-run easy-to-understand code for NLP beginners and people who want to know how Transformers work.
-The project uses a simplified implementation of BERT (unsupervised learning).
+The project uses a simplified implementation of BERT (no labels are required for training).
 The original implementation of Transformer uses an encoder and a decoder, here we only need the encoder.
 The model can train in 30 minutes on 1 x RTX2070Super GPU.